master-of-zen/AV1-benchmarks/07.05.2020 AOM VP9 X265 /README.md

 To open the original image, just click on it.

-Please note that ffmpeg x265 were using whole cpu at ~1100% utilization on 12 threads system.
+Please note that ffmpeg x265 were using whole cpu at ~1100% utilization on 12 thread system.

 To match with x265 in terms of cpu utilization and speed, for AV1 and VP9 [Av1an](https://github.com/master-of-zen/Av1an) was used.